 Sec.
-20-16.070. - Identification card required.
+20-20016.070.
+Catering vehicles, nonmotorized pushcarts, and street vendors-Identification card required.

-- (a) Each person who maintains, manages or operates any food truck, ice cream truck or nonmotorized pushcart or who conducts business as a street vendor within the city shall retain at all times in their possession an identification card issued pursuant to this section.
-While engaged in such activities each person shall wear such identification card in plain sight on their person and shall upon demand of any city police officer or other city official or person to whom he or she seeks to sell any items, food or beverages exhibit said identification card.
-The identification card shall be issued by the city and shall at a minimum contain the name of the vendor; the name of the vendor's business; a photograph of the vendor; and the City of Salinas business license number and vendor permit number that corresponds to the food truck, ice cream truck or nonmotorized pushcart being managed, maintained or operated by that person.
-No identification card issued under the provisions of this section shall be used at any time by any person other than the one to whom it was issued. - (b) No identification card shall be altered, removed or obliterated or any entry made upon such identification card nor shall such identification card be defaced in any way.
+(a) Each person who maintains, manages or operates any catering vehicle food truck, ice cream truck or nonmotorized pushcart or who conducts business as a street vendor within the city shall retain at all times in his or her their possession an identification card issued pursuant to this section.
+While engaged in such activities each person shall wear such identification card in plain sight on his or her their person and shall upon demand of any city police officer or other city official or person to whom he or she seeks to sell any food, food items, food or beverages exhibit said identification card.
+The identification card shall be issued by the city and shall at a minimum contain the name and date of birth of the vendor; the name business address, and telephone number of the vendor's business; a photograph of the vendor; and the City of Salinas business license number and vendor permit number that corresponds to the catering vehicle food truck, ice cream truck or nonmotorized pushcart being managed, maintained or operated by that person.
+No identification card issued under the provisions of this section shall be used at any time by any person other than the one to whom it was issued.

+(b) No identification card shall be altered, removed or obliterated or any entry made upon such identification card nor shall such identification card be defaced in any way.
 Each identification card shall be personal and shall not be assignable or transferable.
 No such identification card shall be used by any person other than the person to whom it was issued.

 Sec.
-20-16.080. - Permits and licenses-Required to be displayed.
+20-20116.080. - Permits and licenses-Required to be displayed.

-Each food truck, ice cream truck and nonmotorized pushcart shall at all times have permanently affixed to the catering vehicle or nonmotorized pushcart, in a manner designated by the city and any other local regulatory agency, including the Monterey County health department, evidence of a current and valid vendor permit issued by the city, evidence of a current and valid business license issued by the city, and evidence of a current and valid Monterey County health permit, when applicable.
+Each catering vehicle food truck, ice cream truck and nonmotorized pushcart shall at all times have permanently affixed to the catering vehicle or nonmotorized pushcart, in a manner designated by the city and any other local regulatory agency, including the Monterey County health department, evidence of a current and valid vendor permit issued by the city, evidence of a current and valid business license issued by the city, and evidence of a current and valid Monterey County health permit, when applicable.

 Sec.
-20-16.090. - Principal vendors-Permits and licenses required.
+20-20216.090. - Principal vendors-Permits and licenses required.

-Any person, firm or corporation, either employing or contracting with one or more individuals to have such individuals solicit the retail sale of any goods, wares or merchandise for future delivery, or to sell or peddle such goods, wares, and merchandise, whether as a vendor or through the use of a food truck, ice cream truck or nonmotorized pushcart, must obtain a business license pursuant to Chapter 19 of the City Code and must meet all other conditions or requirements imposed upon them under the law.
+Any person, firm or corporation, either employing or contracting with one or more individuals to have such individuals solicit the retail sale of any goods, wares or merchandise services or other things of value for future delivery, or to sell or peddle such goods, wares, and merchandise, whether as a vendor or through the use of a catering vehicles food truck, ice cream truck or nonmotorized pushcart, must obtain a business license pursuant to Chapter 19 of the City Code and must meet all other conditions or requirements imposed upon them under the law.

 Sec.
-20-16.100. - Issuance of business licenses and permits - Transfer of Permits.
+20-20316.100. - Catering vehicles, nonmotorized pushcarts, and street vendors - Limitations on the Issuance of business licenses and permits - Transfer of Permits.